 And could Burger King move all of its income to Bermuda to avoid paying taxes on its actual income in Canada and Mexico and the U.S. and wherever?
 Ehh, not really.
 There's a reason that companies that just wake up one day and decide to invert tend to be pharmaceutical companies.
 The tax arbitrage really works for high-margin, IP-driven businesses.
 It doesn't work for low-margin, labor-and-raw-materials-driven businesses.
 You can't really assemble a burger in Bermuda and then sell it in Canada.
 A lot of the price of a $1 burger goes to paying for, you know, the burger, and the assembling of the burger.
 Relatively little of it goes to pay for the idea of the burger.
-That said, 80 percent of Burger King's revenue does holding merger talks-- who basically pay Burger King for the idea of the burger -- so there are perhaps some savings available.
+That said, 80 percent of Burger King's revenue does come from franchises-- who basically pay Burger King for the idea of the burger -- so there are perhaps some savings available.

 So on the evil inversion scale, this ranks pretty low.
 It's not the classic pharmaceutical-company inversion designed to avoid paying taxes anywhere.
 Burger King will still pay 35 percent taxes on the half of its business that's located in the United States.